Adorable, charming, dramatic and dark. How can something so cute have such a sad story?

 Release Date: 16th May 2017

-Rabbit Story follows the tale of three main characters.
-Rabbit the rabbit, Kitty the cat and Doggy the dog.
-The names are very creative and it sets the game up to be a children’s story but it’s far from this.
+Rabbit Story follows the tale of three main characters: Rabbit the rabbit, Kitty the cat and Doggy the dog.
+It seems to set the game up to be a children’s story, but don’t let that trick you.
 Don’t be fooled by the incredibly cute and adorable graphics featured in the game.

 In his grief, Rabbit finds a new friend called Doggy who like a lot of the same things as him so they get along great.
 However, Kitty doesn’t leave his mind and Rabbit soon ends up in quite a dark situation where he’s torn between the two of them.